Garchev/PhotOrama/README.md

 ## Available Scripts

-In the project directory, you can have to:
+In the project directory, you have to:

 ### `npm i`
 To install needed dependencies.